Submissions

 Research Articles

 Articles should be submitted as e-mail attachments to one of the editors.
-If this is inconvenient, you may send three printed copies to Kritika, Edmund A. Walsh School of Foreign Service, Georgetown University, Intercultural Center 301, Washington, DC 20057 USA, two of which should be anonymous—that is, they should not indicate authorship.
-We reserve the right to ask for printed copies of articles submitted electronically.
 All articles considered by the editors to have potential for publication will be subject to anonymous peer review by scholars in the field.
 Once an article has been evaluated it may be accepted, sent to the author for revision and resubmission, or rejected.

-Those wishing to write review articles, review essays, or reviews for Kritika should first contact one of the associate editors or editors.
-Among the associate editors, in general, Maria Grazia Bartolini is involved most with topics connected to pre-Petrine and early imperial Russian history; Ian W. Campbell with late imperial Russian history; Matthias Neumann with the 1917–53 period; and Alexandra Oberländer with international/comparative topics and Soviet history after 1953.
+Those wishing to write review essays or review articles for Kritika should first contact one of the associate editors or editors.
+Among the associate editors, in general, Maria Grazia Bartolini is involved most with topics connected to pre-Petrine history; Ian W. Campbell with the history of the Russian Empire; Matthias Neumann with the 1917–53 period; and Alexandra Oberländer with international/ comparative topics and Soviet history after 1953.
 Among the editors, Gregory Afinogenov is most involved in early Russian and imperial history, Krista Goff and Jeff Sahadeo with modern topics.
-Review essays and reviews received without prior consultation with one of the editors will not be accepted.
+Review essays and review articles received without prior consultation with one of the editors will not be accepted.

+Review essays, which analyze in depth a discrete body of noteworthy secondary works, should begin with a title and list of books under consideration, with full bibliographical information.
 Review articles are expected to range over a large number of secondary works, contain a substantial scholarly apparatus, and feature a component of original research.
-Review essays, which analyze in depth a discrete body of noteworthy secondary works, should begin with a title and list of books under consideration, with full bibliographical information.
-Reviews should bear a brief title (no subtitle) and bibliographic data.
-Reviews are expected to contain a scholarly apparatus, although it need not be extensive.
-All three genres of review should be submitted directly in electronic form to one of the editors.
+Both genres of review should be submitted as e-mail attachments to the editor or associate editor who assigned it.

 Letters to the Editors

 Kritika actively solicits responses to its publications.
-Letters to the editors should be brief (no more than 500 words) and civil, address issues raised in or articles published in Kritika, and be submitted in electronic form to one of the editors.
+Letters to the editors should be brief and civil, address issues raised in or articles published in Kritika, and be submitted in electronic form to one of the editors.
 The editors reserve the right not to print inappropriate responses and to make minor stylistic changes.